-As we walked through Lisbon’s city streets, with raindrops falling gently on the cobbled streets, I was surprised how this city was weaving its own spell on me.
-There was a lightness in my step, my mind was filled with wonder, and just as I do in Paris, I started to feel as though I belonged.
+As we walked through Lisbon’s city streets, with raindrops falling gently on the cobbled streets, I felt this city weaving its own spell on me.
+There was a lightness in my step, my mind was filled with wonder, and just as I do in Paris, I started to feel as though I belonged and imagined living here.

 Shrugging off the jet lag…

-The journey from New Zealand to Lisbon takes twenty-two hours.
+The journey from New Zealand to Lisbon took about twenty-two hours.
 By the time we arrived, we were shattered.
-It was a long trek to get to immigration.
-We joined the long queues in the hall.
-Then made our way out of the terminal.
+It was a long trek to get from the arrival gate to the immigration hall.
+The corridors were eerily quiet.
+So we were surprised to see a long queue in the hall.
+Thankfully the line moved quickly, and we soon exited the terminal.

-With lack of sleep, minimal Portuguese and the soaring afternoon heat finding the Correios, purchasing packing boxes, filling out Customs forms required the combined brainpower of both Chrissy and myself.
-Finally, the parcels got handed directly to the courier driver.
-We both made utterances about ever seeing those boxes again.
+With lack of sleep, minimal Portuguese language skills and the soaring heat finding the Correios, purchasing packing boxes, filling out Customs forms required the combined brainpower and manpower of both Chrissy and myself.
+Then, finally, the parcels got handed directly to the courier driver.
+Given this ordeal, we both doubted that we would ever see those boxes again.

 We sat outside in the nearby square to recover some energy, eating our first Pastel De Nata (Portuguese Tart) – light, crisp pastry – custard not too sweet and oh so creamy – we are in food heaven and ready to explore the hillside streets of Lisboa.